karstengresch/jsonbdatereproducer/README.md

 # jsonbdatereproducer Project

-**This is the working solution, thanks to https://github.com/quarkusio/quarkus/issues/28877 !**
+## This is the working solution, thanks to https://github.com/quarkusio/quarkus/issues/28877 !**
+Use it if you want to see how it is done (basically: no JSON-B annotations for formatting).

+## Problem Description
 For reproducing a problem with Quarkus, Reactive Hibernate, Panache, Reactive SQL Client with JSON-B (de)serialization.

-## Problem Description

 1. Created Project via https://code.quarkus.io/